 Before the pandemic, many organizations competed for the best office space.
 Open-office designs were thought to promote creativity and collaboration.

 As of April 2020, 62% of Americans were working at home during the pandemic.
 This number is up from 25% just two years ago.

-The COVID-19 pandemic has changed all aspects of business.
-Companies need a new view of how their industry will be impacted in the short and long-term.
+The COVID-19 pandemic has changed all aspects of the business.
+Companies need a new view of how their industry will be impacted in the short and long term.

 Employees need to know what will be expected of them in this “new normal.”
 Here are strategies for addressing change management in a way that will inspire and motivate.

 Explain why a change management strategy is necessary

 Employees need to understand why change is necessary before altering how they work.
 This is especially important when making the shift from working from home and returning to the office.